synthetik-technologies/blastfoam/tutorials/blastFoam/mappedBuilding3D/README.md

-# Axisymmetric charge
+# mapped building 3D

 ## Notes

-This is a simple case designed to show an axisymmetric geometry with adaptive-mesh-refinement.
+These cases are to show how to use the rotateFields utility to run a refined 1D/2D case to initialize a refined solution and then rotate to a 3D case.

-The case takes approximately 20 min to run on a single core desktop.
+The sector set of cases takes approximately 2 minutes to run the wedge case take approximately 10 minutes, both on a four core desktop.